London Breed: Housing

 Breed is a major advocate for modular housing, arguing that it can be built more quickly and cheaply than conventional construction, helping the city create more housing sooner.
 As Acting Mayor, she announced a partnership with labor unions to build a modular housing factory in or near San Francisco.

-As a candidate for mayor, Breed aligned herself with pro-housing leaders like State Senator Scott Wiener and the SF YIMBY (Yes In My Back Yard) Party, both of whom endorsed her.
-She committed to Mayor Lee's goal of building at least 5,000 new units of housing each year but failed to achieve this number in any year as mayor.
+As Mayor, Breed aligned herself with pro-housing leaders like State Senator Scott Wiener and the SF YIMBY (Yes In My Back Yard) organization.
+Both Senator Wiener and SF YIMBY endorsed Breed's 2024 re-election campaign.
 In her inaugural address on July 11, 2018, Breed said: “The politics of ‘no’ has plagued our city for far too long—‘not on my block, not in my backyard.’
 We have made mistakes in the past by not moving housing production forward all over this city.
 I plan to change the politics of ‘no’ to the politics of ‘yes.’
 Yes, we will build more housing.”